hongweilibran/claustrum_multi_view/ReadMe.md

 <br />
 There are several pre-processing steps you will need to follow before you feed your data to our pre-trained model: <br /> <br />
 a) Resampling the MR scans to 1 mm^3; We provide the python codes for resampling in the repository. <br />
 b) Skull-stripping; There are two options: i) [ROBEX](https://www.nitrc.org/projects/robex), and ii) FSL-BET.
 All works well.
-We provide simple bash files to use FSL-BET <br />
+We provide a simple bash file to use FSL-BET to deal with a couple of images <br />
 c) Image denoising using an adaptive nonlocal means filter for 3D MRI ([ANLM](https://sites.google.com/site/pierrickcoupe/softwares/denoising-for-medical-imaging/mri-denoising)).
-Default setting was used in our work.  <br /> <br />
+The default setting was used in our work.  <br /> <br />

-After these steps, you could play around with the test codes.
+After these steps, you could play around with the test codes.  <br />

+Feel free to ask me any questions.